 The 7 Most Photographed Places in Big Sur, CA

 The 90-mile-long Big Sur is the epitome of the natural splendor and magnificence.
-Its rugged shoreline along with sweeping hills have been objects for hundred of thousands of photographic pursuits.
+Its rugged shoreline along with sweeping hills have been objects for hundreds of thousands of photographic pursuits.
 People all over the world come to the central and northern part of California to explore its spectacular terrain and a handful of manmade structures.

 The scenic drive never shies away from this excessive attention.
 Quite the opposite, Big Sur’s plentiful vantage points keep inspiring amateurs and professional photographers alike throughout the year.

-During our two visits to Big Sur, I’ve collected a vast photo diary.
+During our two visits to Big Sur, I’ve collected a vast photo gallery.
 Some of my pictures depict the most sought-after landmarks.
 Many other destinations don’t have specific addresses.
 The unknown places in these photos, however, further dissect the extraordinary beauty of Big Sur.

 California- Roads and Destinations